Tag Archives: elderly

 But when I think of her passing …

-So much mixed emotions are going through me at this time:
+So many mixed emotions are going through me at this time:

-I feel guilty in wanting her to go, But selfish for wanting her to stay.
+I feel guilty for wanting her to go, But selfish for wanting her to stay.

 I imagine my Dad has been begging and pleading with the Lord since he got into heaven to bring her home!